Pair correlation of Farey fractions with square-free denominators: Introduction and main results

 \section{Introduction and main results}

 The Farey sequence $\mathcal{F}_Q$ of order $Q$ is an ascending sequence of fractions $a/b$ in the unit interval $(0,1]$ such that $\gcd (a,b)=1$ and $0<a\leq b\leq Q.$ The Farey sequence plays a vital role in mathematics and is of independent interest for many mathematicians.
-It is well known that the Farey fractions in $\mathcal{F}_Q$ are nicely distributed in $[0,1]$ as $Q\to\infty.$ The primary interest lies in the distribution of the Farey fractions due to the classical work of Franel \cite{Franel} and Landau \cite{Landau} that the Riemann hypothesis and quantitative statements about the uniform distribution of Farey fractions are known to be equivalent.
+It is well known that the Farey fractions in $\mathcal{F}_Q$ are nicely distributed in $[0,1]$ as $Q\to\infty.$ The primary interest in the distribution of the Farey fractions is due to the classical work of Franel \cite{Franel} and Landau \cite{Landau}, who showed that the Riemann hypothesis and quantitative statements about the uniform distribution of Farey fractions are known to be equivalent.

-In particular, there is no general best way to measure a sequence's distribution, but there are two ways that are broadly accepted; one of them is to study the $h$-th level spacing measure, and the other one is to study the $m$-level correlation measure.
-The $h$-th level spacing distribution of Farey fractions was studied by Hall \cite{Hall} for $h=1$ and by Augustin et. al. \cite{Augustin} for $h\geq 2.$ In this note, we are interested in the $2$-level correlation measure of Farey fractions.
+In particular, there is no general best way to measure the distribution of a sequence, but two ways are broadly accepted; one is to study the $h$-th level spacing measure, and the other is to study the $m$-level correlation measure.
+In the $h$-th level spacing measure, one aims to study how the spacings between the consecutive elements of a sequence are distributed.
+Hall \cite{Hall} studied the first level spacing distribution of Farey fractions by estimating the moments of spacings of consecutive Farey fractions.
+Augustin et al. \cite{Augustin} studied the $h$-th level spacing distribution of Farey fractions for $h\geq 2$ by showing the convergence of the sequence of probability measures.
+In this note, we are interested in the $2$-level or pair correlation measure of Farey fractions.

 The study of correlations of sequences was introduced by physicists to perceive the spectra of high energies.
-A great consideration has been given to these notions in several areas of number theory, mathematical physics, and probability theory.
-In number theory, it has received an overwhelming attention after the work of Montgomery \cite{Montgomery} and Hejhal \cite{Hejhal} on the correlations of zeros of the Riemann zeta function and Rudnick and Sarnak \cite{Rudnick} on the correlations of zeros of $L-$functions.
+A significant consideration has been given to these notions in several areas of number theory, mathematical physics, and probability theory.
+In number theory, it has received overwhelming attention after the work of Montgomery \cite{Montgomery} and Hejhal \cite{Hejhal} on the correlations of zeros of the Riemann zeta function, and Rudnick and Sarnak \cite{Rudnick} on the correlations of zeros of $L$-functions.

 Let $\mathcal{F}$ be a finite set of $\mathscr{N}$ elements in the unit interval $[0,1]$.
 The pair correlation measure $\mathcal{S}_{\mathcal{F}}(I)$ of an interval $I\subset \mathbb{R}$ is defined as